 So compassion is unconditional and has all beings as its object.
 By contrast, empathy tends to be selective.
 We tend to empathize more with people we feel similar to.
 It’s only when we open up our empathy towards all sentient beings that it becomes compassion.
 There’s one other difference: empathy is essentially a reflective faculty, whereas compassion includes the possibility of action.
 In other words, empathy is the reflective aspect of compassion; and compassion is the active aspect of empathy.

 Taken from Shantigarbha’s forthcoming book I’ll Meet You There: A Practical Guide to Empathy, Mindfulness and Compassion, due out in June 2018.
-You can read Chapter One online and pre-order or sponsor the book.
+You can order or sponsor the book on the Windhorse Publications website.